 CBD and THC consumed together

-Although the interaction requires more scientific research, cannabinoids like CBD and THC, and other compounds in cannabis plants and products, are thought to work together to amplify or modulate the effects of cannabis, a theory referred to as “the entourage effect.”
+Although the interaction requires more scientific research, cannabinoids like CBD and THC, terpenes and other compounds in cannabis plants and products are thought to work together in the overall effects of cannabis, a theory referred to as the “entourage effect.”